gu-on/GUtilitiesAPI/README.md

 # GUtilitiesAPI

-GUtilitiesAPI is a reworking of [GUtilities] (https://github.com/gu-on/GUtilities/), where the backend and frontend concerns have been separated.
+GUtilitiesAPI is a reworking of [GUtilities](https://github.com/gu-on/GUtilities/), where the backend and frontend concerns have been separated.
 Additionally, Mac and Linux support is now also provided.

 ## Installation guide
 It's recommended to read all steps in advance before beginning installation.